florianbuetow/advent_of_code_2023/README.md

 This repository contains my solutions to the Advent of Code 2023 challenges, crafted using the dialogue engineering process taught in the course.
 Beyond the solutions, it also includes the dialogue logs detailing how each solution was developed.
 These logs showcase the iterative journey of problem-solving, offering insights into the reasoning and techniques behind the final results.

 I encourage you to explore both the solutions and the accompanying dialogues listed in the challenges table below.
-Together, they highlight not just the results but also the process and the power of this new coding approach.
+Together, they highlight not just the results, but also the process and the power of this new coding approach.

-__Note:__ The input data for each challenge differ by user.
+__Note:__ The input data for each challenge differs by user.
 If you are using this project as a template for your own solutions, you will need to log in to the [Advent of Code](https://adventofcode.com) website to download your personal puzzle input data and use it to replace the existing files in the [./data/](./data/) folder.
 To update the [table of challenges](#table-of-challenges), read these [instructions](#generating-this-readme) below.

 ## Table of Challenges